NESOOFGEMDESNZ

 Key facts

-- •SOPs published daily for cardinal points: 1A, 1B, 2F/A/B, 3B, 3C & 4B
+• SOPs published daily for cardinal points: 1A, 1B, 2F/A/B, 3B, 3C, 4B

-- •Files from June-September 2020 and June 2021 will be deleted on 14th January 2026
+• Legacy files from June-September 2020 to be deleted 14 January 2026

 Areas affected